Hiking and Biking Easter Island Rapa Nui

 Inside, the museum tells the tribal story of the wax and wane of riches and resources, explaining the Easter Island mysteries.
 It also pays tribute to Sebastian Englert, the padre and amateur anthropologist who was the first to document the Rapa Nui story.
 I also learned that Englert was a distant relative, a surprise addition to my genealogy story.

 From the Easter Island Museum, I continued the walk down the hill toward Ahu Ko Te Riku site of several Moai, one with the famous eyes.
 If this had been my first view of the standing Moai, I would have cried.
 Instead, I enjoyed the few with a mother horse and her foal.
+Hiking to the local Moai sites in the center of town on Easter Island was another great way to experience the statues without the crowds.

 The Easter Island Cemetery